Find your local bureau

 What is discrimination

-It is discrimination to treat you worse than someone else, just because of your religion or belief.
-This is against the law.
+It is discrimination to treat you unfairly compared to someone else, because of your religion or belief.
+This is called direct discrimination and is illegal.
 Examples include:

 • requiring all your employees to dress in a particular way if this means they can’t wear an item of clothing they regard as part of their faith.